-- Entertainment: Entertainment radio generally focuses on a broader mix of music and talk, but its primary purpose is to entertain listeners.
+Entertainment radio generally focuses on a broader mix of music and talk, but its primary purpose is to entertain listeners.
 If you’re interested in more varied listening, this is a good option.
-La Ranchera from Los Angeles is a good option.
-Basque station Radio Vitoria also broadcasts in Spanish.

-Practice makes perfect for any skill, but this is even more the case with language learning.
+Practice makes perfect for any skill, but this is even more so with language learning.

 4. Jot Down Notes

 Once you’ve been listening for a while, it’s time to start jotting down some notes.
 This is an important part of active listening.
-Active listening involves engaging with the work.
-This is the type of listening most often encouraged in formal classroom settings.
+Active listening involves engaging with the work and is the type of listening most often encouraged in formal classroom settings.
 It’s a helpful way to acquire the building blocks of language.

 As you listen, you may want to write down the following:

-At some point, you might start to feel that you aren’t getting anything out of a station.
-At this point, it’s important to try again.
+At some point, you might start to feel that you aren’t getting anything new out of a station.
+That’s when it’s time to move on.

 Once you’ve been listening to one station for a while, you might find that it’s no longer challenging because you now understand most of the content.
 This is a good thing!
 But if you want to keep learning more, it might be time to switch stations.

 Each station will have a different cadence and vocabulary.
-If you were listening to a station where they spoke slowly, perhaps it’s time to find one where they speak quickly.
+If you were listening to a station where they spoke slowly, perhaps it’s time to find one where they speak a bit faster.
 If you were listening to a sports station, maybe it’s time to try business.
 Switching up what station you listen to will help ensure that you keep learning.

 If it feels like you aren’t learning anything, you may be tempted to quit.
 Try to keep going and trust that the process is working.

 Even just hearing the language on the radio can help.
-This is because radio listening is helpful for passive listening.
+This is because learning Spanish with radio listening is a good way to practice passive listening.
 Passive listening is when you hear something, but you aren’t actively engaged in the listening process.
 You’re hearing as opposed to listening attentively.

-Even if you don’t understand a single word (which is unlikely), you’re still learning the sounds.
+Even if you don’t understand a single word (which is unlikely), you’re still learning the sounds of the language.
 This will improve your own pronunciation and rhythm of speech.

-With these 6 easy steps, you’re ready to start learning Spanish by listening to the radio.
+With these six easy steps, you’re ready to start learning Spanish by listening to the radio.
 So why not turn the dial to learning?